somebeaver/Lowrider.js/README.md

   - Use the onRemoved() hook to react to a removal event.
 The removal cannot be stopped.
 The component will be removed from the DOM and from memory.
 Does not trigger when the user closes the browser.
-  - Example tasks: removing event listeners.
+  - Example tasks: removing event listeners on other non-child elements.
   - **Do not** use this to save on-close state.

 ### Caching